 We were clearly in over our heads and our newly-founded software delivery framework started to crumble.
 We started missing key deliverables, timelines, budgets, expectations, and myriad other things that can occur when delivery teams are not firing on all cylinders, and when not fully understanding project management.-Patrick Austin, Annadel Consulting Principal

-Agile and Scrum will fix all your problems – that’s what I was hearing from others; although in retrospect, none of those people had actually implemented Agile and Scrum properly.
-So, I decided to pick up a book I’d been hearing a lot about “Succeeding with Agile” by Mike Cohn, because I was hopeful that it would solve all of my software delivery issues.
+Agile and Scrum will fix all your problems – that’s what Patrick was hearing from others; although in retrospect, none of those people had actually implemented Agile and Scrum properly.
+So, Patrick decided to pick up a book he’d been hearing a lot about “Succeeding with Agile” by Mike Cohn, because he was hopeful that it would solve all of their software delivery issues.

 I got about 50 pages into this book and tossed it aside – this Agile book was all about PEOPLE!
 I needed real answers, not a bunch of hippy dippy B.S.-Patrick Austin, Annadel Consulting Principal

 Fast-forward about a year, and Marc and Patrick started a new Agile and Scrum initiative at Webfortis that at least started embracing some of the Scrum “ceremonies” (meetings).
 There were immediate positive results with this approach, primarily around daily commitments to other team members, and also around collaborating daily with the teams.

 Unfortunately, they realized over time that they were lacking proper communication between teams and from managers to employees – they were lacking the “Agile” aspect of Agile and Scrum.